 1. Kaolin Clay

 Kaolin clay, prepared in a spray solution and applied to plants, coats fruits and leaves with a white film.
-This forms a barrier that prevents these pests from feeding.
+It forms a barrier that prevents stink bugs from feeding.

 It will also deter other pests.